MartinPankraz/SAP-MSTeams-Hero/Towel-Bearer/103a-sap-principal-propagation-basics.md

 Familiarize yourself with this blog post "[Part III: Teams SSO, Process Integration & Core Data Services](https://blogs.sap.com/2021/02/24/principal-propagation-in-a-multi-cloud-solution-between-microsoft-azure-and-sap-cloud-platform-scp-part-iii-teams-sso-process-integration-core-data-services/)" to learn more about the context.

+😱 **Don't PANIC**, Martin's series can be intimidating in detail and length but you know where your towel is.

 ### SAP SAML config

 - Configure Local Provider using SAP transaction SAML2.
 Pay attention to the Provider Name setting.
 Azure AD requires the name format to be URI compliant.
 A simple option would be to prefix it with "spn:" (service provider name).
 See the [Azure Docs](https://docs.microsoft.com/azure/active-directory/develop/single-sign-on-saml-protocol#audience) for more details.